Ed Iacobucci: Career

 Iacobucci began his career at IBM in 1979 where he worked on the commercial software and personal computer business.
 While at IBM, Iacobucci held architecture and design leadership responsibilities for IBM DOS and OS/2, and led the joint IBM-Microsoft design for multi-tasking personal computer operating systems.

 In 1989, Iacobucci left IBM to co-found Citrix Systems.
 He led the company as chairman and chief technology officer through its market and product development phases.
 Citrix grew and was named to both the Nasdaq 100 and S&P 500 indexes.
 In 1997, Iacobucci forged a five-year joint development agreement with Microsoft to include Citrix's multi-user capabilities within Microsoft Windows NT Server.
 He served as chairman of Citrix through 2000, when he retired.

 In 2002, Iacobucci co-founded and served as president and CEO of DayJet Corporation, an on-demand airline service that sold individual seats via a time sensitive pricing scale and utilized the Eclipse 500 very light jet.
 Dayjet built a computer system for solving highly complex optimization problems, and announced a five-year strategic agreement with the U.S. Federal Aviation Administration (FAA).
 After starting operations in 2007, DayJet ceased operations in 2008 when it was no longer able to secure its planned growth capital.

 Between 2002 and 2007 he was a member of the SCO Group's board of directors.

-In 2011, Iacobucci founded VirtualWorks, which helps manage data.
-Iacobucci served as president and CEO until May 20, 2013, when he stepped down for personal health reasons.
+In 2011, Iacobucci founded VirtualWorks (later renamed to Ayfie), an enterprise search engine company. for which Iacobucci served as president and CEO until May 20, 2013, when he stepped down for personal health reasons.